-A sole trader and an individual partner in a partnership are self-employed and pay Class 4 contributions on their profits if their profits exceed the lower profits limit.
-The payment of National Insurance builds up entitlement to the state pension and certain contributory benefits.
-A National Insurance credit is available where profits are at least equal to the small profits threshold, but below the lower profits limit, providing a qualifying year.
-Although Class 2 National Insurance contributions are abolished from 6 April 2024, self-employed earners with profits below the small profits threshold can continue to pay voluntary contributions, frozen at the 2023/24 Class 2 rate for 2024/25.
+A sole trader and an individual partner in a partnership are self-employed for tax and National Insurance purposes and are liable to pay Class 4 contributions on their profits if their profits exceed the lower profits limit.

+The payment of National Insurance builds up their entitlement to the state pension and certain contributory benefits.
+A National Insurance credit is available where profits are at least equal to the small profits threshold, but below the lower profits limit, and this will provide the self-employed earner with a qualifying year free of charge.
+Although the liability to pay Class 2 National Insurance contributions was abolished from 6 April 2024, self-employed earners with profits below the small profits threshold can choose to pay voluntary Class 2 contributions.
+This is a much cheaper option than paying voluntary Class 3 contributions.

-Companies do not pay National Insurance on their profits but must pay employer contributions on payments of earnings made to employees and on taxable benefits in kind.
+Companies do not pay National Insurance on their profits but must pay employer Class 1 contributions on payments of earnings made to employees and Class 1A contributions on taxable benefits in kind.

-By choosing the structure for your business, it is also possible to choose which taxes and class of National Insurance you pay - the taxes that are paid vary depending on the structure of the business.
+It is possible to choose which taxes and class of National Insurance you pay by choosing the business structure to which those taxes apply - the taxes that are paid on business profits and gains vary depending on the structure of the business.